-We paid special attention to this matter since the cap electricity tariff and tariff for service on maintaining the readiness of power capacity impact significantly profit of the Company and, as a result, on the recoverability of the carrying amount of property, plant and equipment and ability of the Company to pay borrowings on time.
+We paid special attention to this matter since the cap electricity tariff and tariff for service on maintaining the readiness of power capacity impact significantly profit of the Company and, as a result, the recoverability of the carrying amount of property, plant and equipment and ability of the Company to pay borrowings on time.
+We examined the budget for 2021-2025 approved by the Company management.

 We also paid attention to the sufficiency of the disclosures made in Note 3 to the financial statements.